 Increasingly, more fitness center directors require fitness workers to hold a bachelor's degree.
 Many colleges now offer degree programs in exercise science that provide the necessary training and skills for the growing fitness/wellness industry.
 Students in these programs take courses in basic fitness programming, methods of group exercise, personal training instruction, sport psychology, fitness management and exercise for special populations.
 They may also look to the American College of Sports Medicine (ACSM), who offers certification for personal trainers, health fitness specialists and group instructors.

-The U.S. Bureau of Labor Statistics (BLS) estimated that employment opportunities for fitness trainers and instructors are expected to increase 8% during the 2014 to 2024 period.
+The U.S. Bureau of Labor Statistics (BLS) estimated that employment opportunities for fitness trainers and instructors are expected to increase much faster than average by 13% during the 2018 to 2028 period.
 The main driver of this growth is the recognition of the health benefits of exercise and fitness, particularly among aging baby boomers.
-The BLS reported a median annual wage of $36,160 for fitness trainers and aerobic instructors in May 2015.
+The BLS reported a median annual wage of $39,820 for fitness trainers and aerobic instructors in May 2018.